rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 comments: true
 ---

 How we can connect the overlay networks of multiple ROSA clusters?
-How can we deploy stateful applications spanning in a multicluster cluster environments?
+How can we deploy stateful applications spanning in a Multi-Cluster environments?
 How you can discover other microservices using DNS and Kubernetes Services like if you were in the same cluster?

 ## Overview